 Treat yourself to an unforgettable stay at New York Marriott at the Brooklyn Bridge.
 Set within the famous and charming neighborhood of Brooklyn Heights, our hotel welcomes you with elegance and convenience in equal measure.
-Our stylish designed rooms are some of the largest available in the city, featuring luxury bedding and large work spaces.
+With over 665 guest rooms, our stylish designed rooms are some of the largest available in the city, featuring luxury bedding and large work spaces.
 Guests can stay active in our modern fitness center or 75-foot lap pool and whirlpool.
 Hosting an event in Brooklyn?
 We offer 32 meeting and event rooms, the largest accommodating over 2,000 guests.
 Just outside of our Brooklyn hotel, enjoy a cup of coffee or relax in the park while admiring the beauty of Brooklyn Heights, or walk to Barclays Center or the Brooklyn Bridge for breathtaking NYC views.
 With Manhattan less than 2 miles from your doorstep and access to several subway lines, you can explore the area with ease.
 Exceptional experiences are regular occurrences here at New York Marriott at the Brooklyn Bridge.

 Brooklyn Bridge Park is a world-class waterfront park with rolling hills, riverfront promenades, lush gardens, and spectacular city views.
 The park currently features playing fields, sports courts, running and bicycle paths, a boat launch for non-motorized boating, several playgrounds, picnic and barbecue areas, two dog-runs, and a pool.
 Our list of amenities continues to grow as we work each day to revitalize this previously deteriorated waterfront space and build a park that allows New Yorkers to rediscover the waterfront.